Chris Cline

-Chris Cline (July 5, 1958 – July 4, 2019) was an American billionaire entrepreneur and philanthropist.
+Chris Cline (July 5, 1958 – July 4, 2019) was an American coal baron and philanthropist.
 He had been the majority owner of Foresight Reserves LP, headquartered in St. Louis, Missouri.
 Regarded by Bloomberg as the "New King Coal", Cline was considered to have been responsible for reviving the Illinois coal industry.
 His company has over three billion tons of coal reserves across Illinois and northern Appalachian Mountains.

 Early life

 Cline was born in Beckley, West Virginia, on July 5, 1958.
 Cline's father was Paul Cline.
 Cline's mother was Lassie Justice Cline.

 Cline's grandfather mined for coal with a pickaxe around Beckley, West Virginia, in the early 20th century.
 At the age of six, Cline's father, Paul, asked him to fill a paper bag with dirt, paying him a penny for each bag.
 Cline dug the dirt from under the porch of their bungalow in Isaban, West Virginia.
 His father used the dirt bags in mine-blasting.
 Within two years, their porch had collapsed.
 According to Cline, his father had told him to "support the roof better".
 In 1980, Cline's father bought out his partner then gave the shares to Cline, who was then 21 years old.